Alcohol and Drug Policies and Disclosures

 Boston University’s campuses and activities are not sanctuaries from federal, state, and local laws.
 Boston University prohibits the unlawful use, possession, sale, distribution, or manufacture of controlled substances or alcohol on University property or as part of University activities.
 Boston University’s alcoholic beverage policy is consistent with the laws of the Commonwealth of Massachusetts.

 However, the University’s standards of personal conduct substantially exceed the minimum expectations of civil law and custom.
 Students found in violation of the University alcohol policy or engaging in misconduct related to the abuse of alcohol, whether on or off campus, will be subject to disciplinary action under the Code of Student Responsibilities as well as to prosecution.
 Boston University enforces the Massachusetts underage drinking law and state and federal drug laws.
-The legal drinking age in Massachusetts is twenty-one.
+The legal drinking age in Massachusetts is 21.

 Boston University neither permits nor condones the possession, use, or sale of illegal drugs and narcotics.
 Violators are subject to University disciplinary procedures, as well as to criminal prosecution under state and federal laws.
 Dealing in narcotics or illegal drugs anywhere on campus will result in expulsion from the residence system and further disciplinary action by the University.
 Conviction for drug-related offenses in any jurisdiction may affect a student’s eligibility for federal, state, or University financial aid.